-For the Years Ended December 31, 2019 and 2018
+For the Three Months Ended March 31, 2020

-The following Management's Discussion and Analysis ("MD&A"), prepared as of April 27, 2020 and was reviewed and approved by the Board of Directors on April 27, 2020.
-The following discussion of operations, financial condition and future prospects should be read together with the audited annual consolidated financial statements of KORE Mining Ltd. ("KORE Mining" or the "Company") for the years ended December 31, 2019 and 2018, and related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
-All references in this MD&A to "KORE" or the "Company" include KORE Mining Ltd and its subsidiaries, unless otherwise stated.
+The following Management's Discussion and Analysis ("MD&A"), prepared as of May 26, 2020, should be read together with the unaudited consolidated interim financial statements of KORE Mining Ltd. ("KORE Mining" or the "Company") for the three month period ended March 31, 2020 and annual audited consolidated financial statements for the year ended December 31, 2019, and related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are stated in Canadian dollars unless otherwise indicated.
 The reader should be aware that historical results are not necessarily indicative of future performance.